West Virginia University

 Registering for an Exhibit Space

-If your exhibit display is freestanding, please indicate the height, width, and depth in feet/inches on your registration form.
+If your exhibit display is freestanding, please indicate the length and width, in feet/inches on your registration form.
 This assists in mapping a layout for exhibits.
 Exhibitors will be provided a copy of the map identifying exhibit locations.
 A sign on each table will denote each group’s exhibit space.

 Electrical outlets are limited, so electricity cannot be guaranteed.
 Participants should bring at least one grounded, 25-foot-long heavy duty extension cord and a surge protector.

-There will be hundreds of young people and adults from across West Virginia flowing through the Capitol during our day there.
-Exhibits help to mark your spot and give a glimpse of the program you highlight.
+Each day, there will be hundreds of people from across the United States flowing through the WVU Building.
+Exhibits help mark your spot and give a glimpse of the program you highlight.
 What really makes an exhibit memorable is the person staffing it.

 Do you have giveaways?
 Try standing in front of your exhibit and handing giveaways to people so that you make eye contact and have some conversation with them.